19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a) having drawn, made, executed or signed, otherwise than as a witness, any instrument that is chargeable with duty without the instrument being duly stamped and fails, without lawful excuse, to procure the due stamping of the instrument within the time within which the instrument may be stamped without penalty under this Act;

-(b) not being a person authorised under section 9(1) or an employee of such person, makes an endorsement on any instrument in the manner described in section 9(1)(c); or
+(b) not being a person authorised under section 9(1) or an employee of such person, represents himself to be such a person; or

+[Act 37 of 2018 wef 04/10/2018]

 (c) being a person authorised under section 9(1) —